- Adult Faith Formation

 - St. Theresa’s Mothers’ Playgroup

 Mothers and children welcome!
-We meet at 10:00 a.m. on the second Wednesday of the month at a fun location determined a few days prior.
+We meet at 10:00 a.m. on the second and fourth Fridays of the month at a fun location determined a few days prior.
+Request to join our private Facebook group for more information.

 - St. Vincent de Paul